OSHA Standards for Employee Bathroom Breaks

 • A cold environment

-• People consuming large amounts of fluid, such as people working in a hot environment.
+• People consuming large amounts of fluid, such as people working in a hot environment

 Some people work outside when they don’t have easy access to a toilet or even a portable toilet system.
 These include work crews such as electrical line workers and road construction crews or people who work in an area that is usually unattended.
 These workers don't fall into the standard category of having "available" restrooms.
 Instead, they must have the ability to leave their worksite “immediately” to find a nearby restroom facility.
 Farmworkers toil far away from the typical restroom.
 They also handle crops in the fields.
-It seems almost every month we hear about fresh vegetables getting recalled because of dangerous bacteria found on them.
+It seems that almost every month, we hear about fresh vegetables being recalled because of dangerous bacteria found on them.
 That’s why good hygiene out in the fields is essential.
 In these cases, the rules state that toilets (which can include portable toilets) are located no more than a quarter of a mile away from the workers.

 Whether you are a worker, employer, or supervisor, our OSHA 10 & 30 training courses teach you the guidelines to recognize, abate, avoid, and prevent safety and health hazards at worksites through record-keeping, proper material and machine handling, industrial hygiene, fall protection, and ergonomics.
 When you successfully complete your online course, you will receive a durable, plastic DOL wallet card and certificate of completion.
+Check out our full catalog of courses on our website today!

 Privacy Policy | Terms and Conditions